cmudeeprl/403website_s22/_pages/logistics.md

 ### Pass/Fail Policy

 We allow you take the course as Pass/Fail.
 Instructor permission is not required.
-You must complete all aspects of the course (all homeworks) if you take the course as Pass/Fail.
+You must complete all aspects of the course (all homeworks and quizzes) if you take the course as Pass/Fail.

 What grade is the cutoff for Pass will depend on your program.
 Be sure to check with your program / department as to whether you can count a Pass/Fail course towards your degree requirements, **notify us that you want to take the course Pass/Fail, and notify us of the Pass threshold your department uses** (i.e., does it correspond to a grade of A, B, C, or D?)